SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Analysis of model

-\subsection{Expressibility}
+We perform a theoretical analysis of the developed quantum machine learning model, whose main findings are presented in Fig.~\ref{fig:analysis_of_model}.
+We are unaware that previous research would have analyzed this model considering these two quantum mechanical metrics.
+Computing these metrics is essential to understand how technically feasible it is to train and execute this model on real hardware.

+\subsubsection{Expressibility}

-The previous research on quantum natural language processing proposed to apply some expressibility metrics \cite{Lorenz_Pearson_Meichanetzidis_Kartsaklis_Coecke_2021} to describe and understand this QNLP model.
-Intuitively, in a context of a single circuit with a single qubit, expressibility refers to the property of how well the circuit can express different pure quantum states, i.e., how well it covers the surface of the Bloch sphere \cite{Sim_Johnson_Aspuru_Guzik_2019}.
-Formally, the distribution which the circuit produces when executed with randomly initialized parameter settings is compared to the Haar distribution, which is the uniform distribution over the state space:
+Intuitively, in the context of a single circuit with a single qubit, expressibility refers to the property of how well the circuit can express different pure quantum states, i.e., how well it covers the surface of the Bloch sphere \cite{Sim_Johnson_Aspuru_Guzik_2019}.
+When executed with randomly initialized parameters, the circuit's distribution is compared to the Haar distribution, which is the uniform distribution over the state space.
+To compare these distributions, we compute the Kullback-Leibler divergence (also known as relative entropy) \cite{Kullback_Leibler_1951}, a measure commonly used in classical machine learning.

-where $P_{PQC}(F;S)$ is the estimated probability distribution of fidelities when randomly sampling states from the SQL2Circuits model, and $D_{KL}$ is the Kullback-Leibler divergence value which is commonly used also in classical machine learning.
+where $P_{PQC}(F;S)$ is the estimated probability distribution of fidelities when randomly sampling states from the circuits in the model, and $D_{KL}$ is the Kullback-Leibler divergence.
 The set $S$ refers to the uniformly randomly sampled parameter configurations.
-The code for calculating $\mathrm{Exp}$ value is on GitHub \cite{SQL2Circuits_Github}.
-The Haar distribution $P_{\mathrm{Haar}}(F)$ admits the closed form formula